 - Front and back entrances should not be aligned in the home.
 That is, you shouldn’t have a direct view from one entrance to the other.
 With this alignment, your wealth will come in one door, only to leave right through the other.
 In condos, your front doors should not align with the elevator doors for this reason.
-Likewise staircases in a home that align with your front door are also to be avoided.
+Likewise, staircases in a home that aligns with your front door are also to be avoided.

 - Look for architecture with lots of curving lines.
-Curved lines and circling shapes are associated with the metal element which cultivates strength, focus and independence.
+Curved lines and circling shapes are associated with the metal element, which cultivates strength, focus, and independence.
 These shapes enhance the flow of positive or good qi.

 - Avoid living at a T intersection, on a busy street, or at the end of a long street, all of which disrupt the flow of positive qi.